Christmas Message: Follow Jesus

 1 JOHN 5:3

-Christianity is not merely a religion—it is a relationship with the living God.
-And whenever we truly encounter Him, the result is always transformation.
-We are all sinners in need of God’s grace, yet the good news is this: God loves each one of us deeply and personally.
+Christianity is not merely a religion—it is a living relationship with God.
+And when we truly encounter Him, transformation naturally follows.
+We are all sinners in need of His grace, yet the good news is this: God loves each one of us deeply and personally.

-Yet there are dangers we must guard against during the Christmas season.
-One danger is commercialization—when Santa Claus, shopping, and material things take center stage, and Jesus is pushed into the background.
-Another danger is trivialization—when the story of Christ’s coming becomes so familiar that it no longer stirs our hearts, challenges our lives, or transforms our priorities.
+Yet even as we celebrate, there are dangers we must guard against.
+One is commercialization—when Santa Claus, shopping, and material things overshadow the true meaning of the season.
+Another is trivialization—when the story of Christ’s coming becomes so familiar that we lose our sense of wonder and reverence.

 Heavenly Father,